exterior street sign

 durtynellys.ca

-Finbar’s is a family-owned neighbourhood pub.
+Finbar’s is a popular, family-owned neighbourhood Irish pub in Bedford.
 Their annual St. Patrick’s Day celebration includes “green beer, silly hats & live music all day.”
-Enjoy beef and guiness stew followed by sticky toffee pudding all while being regaled by local musical acts.
+Enjoy beef and Guinness stew followed by sticky toffee pudding, all while being regaled by local musical acts.

 1595 Bedford Hwy, Bedford